-Learn how to play Don’t Wait Too Long!
+Learn How To Play Don’t Wait Too Long

-‘Don’t Wait Too Long’ is played in what people may call jazz standard territory.
-As an introduction to that world, Don’t Wait Too Long’ is simple enough to get you started.
+Don’t Wait Too Long is played in a style that people may refer to as “jazz standard” territory.
+As an introduction to that world, this is definitely a simple enough song to get you started.

-Soloing over a Jazz Blues
+Soloing over a Jazz/Blues

 Playing in a swing style

-Similarly to ‘Baby Won’t You Please Come Home‘, ‘Don’t Wait Too Long’ use jazz comping based on consistent downward strumming on the beat.
+Similarly to Baby Won’t You Please Come Home, Don’t Wait Too Long uses jazz comping based on consistent downward strumming on the beat.

-Against this straight beat you apply back strums to indicate how much you’re swinging.
+Against this straight beat, you apply back strums to indicate how much you’re swinging.

-A good trick is to apply the off beats more frequently in between vocal lines.
+A good trick is to apply the off beats more frequently, in between vocal lines.

 Once you get the feel of the swing i.e. how far you stretch the up strum from the “on the beat” strum, start looking for variations and when to put them in.